Input Invex Neural Network: Experiments

 We compare the classification capacity of a multi-connected set classifier with an ordinary neural network.
 Here, we use invertible architecture along with the same architecture without invertibility for comparison.
 The details regarding the classification method are mentioned in Methodology Section.

 Here, we directly compare the classification capacity of ordinary neural networks with connected-set-based classifiers.
 The classification accuracy of different models on MNIST, F-MNIST, CIFAR-10 and CIFAR-100 datasets are in Table~\ref{tab:invex_invertible}.
 Furthermore, we also use node-based classification on top of the ordinary backbone for a fair comparison.
 We use an invertible or ordinary backbone combined with a connected or MLP(disconnected) classifier for a detailed comparison.
 To test the benefit of a multi-connected-set classifier we also test using an invertible backbone and linear classifier.
-The experiments show that our connected classifier performs poorly as compared to MLP or Linear classifier, however, using a linear equivalent connected classifier, i.e. using the number of regions equal to the number of classes, we find that using multiple regions helps in accuracy.
-This gap in performance can be credited to the poor optimization of the connected classifier.
+The experiments show that our connected classifier performs overall similar to other methods of classification.
+We train various combinations with same hyperparameters and tweaking the hyperparameters for specific combination may increase performance.
 We initialize the ordinary neural network using spectral normalization (SN) which improves the performance of the ordinary neural network on invertible architecture.
-For all experiments, we use an l2-norm based connected classifier except for the CIFAR-100 experiment where we use a dot-product based connected classifier.
+For MNIST and F-MNIST experiments, we use an l2-norm based connected classifier, and affine based connected classifier for the CIFAR-100 experiment.
 Furthermore, we classify using the multi-invex classifier on a 2-D manifold in input space (see Appendix~\ref{appendix:multi_invex_2d_manifold}).
 Such classifiers have lower classification accuracy but output the manifold in 2-D which can be plotted similarly to UMAP~\citep{mcinnes2018umap}.

 \paragraph{Interpretation of Regions/Neurons}